pbernalis/pbernalis/TaskSchedulerWebService/README.md

 # Web Service Console Application

-This console application interacts with various OPAP web services to update campaign members, update consents, and get player details.
+This console application interacts with various web services to manage user data, update user preferences, and retrieve user details.
 The application is built using C# and .NET, with logging provided by log4net and configuration managed through `App.config`.
 Additionally, it includes a scheduler task that runs with Windows Task Scheduler to check schedules from a SQL database table.

 ## Features

-- Update campaign members status
+- Update user status
-- Update consents for members
+- Manage user preferences
-- Fetch and process player details
+- Fetch and process user details
-- Obtain bearer tokens for authentication
+- Obtain authentication tokens
 - Robust error handling and logging
 - Task scheduling with Windows Task Scheduler